frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Procedure: get_patient_summary

-> **AI Analysis:** This procedure retrieves a consolidated summary for a specific patient, including their demographic details, total number of encounters, and the date of their most recent visit.
-It also calculates the cumulative financial charges associated with all their medical encounters, providing a combined clinical and financial overview.
+> **AI Analysis:** This procedure provides a consolidated summary for a specific patient, including their demographic details, total number of medical encounters, and the date of their most recent visit.
+It also calculates the cumulative financial charges associated with all their past encounters, providing a high-level overview of the patient's clinical and billing history.
-Operation Type: Data aggregation and reporting
+Data aggregation and reporting
-Role in Business Processes: This procedure is designed to populate a patient summary view or dashboard within a healthcare application.
-It allows clinical or administrative staff to quickly access a high-level overview of a patient's activity and financial history in a single request.
+This function likely supports a patient dashboard or a clinical summary view, enabling users like administrators or clinicians to quickly assess a patient's engagement and financial standing with the healthcare provider.

 **Definition:**
 ```sql